sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 Use the filters to switch between showing all campaigns, open campaigns, or closed campaigns.

-If you lack read access to a repository in a campaign, you can only see [limited information about the changes to that repository](managing_access.md#repository-permissions-for-campaigns) (and not the repository name, file paths, or diff).
+If you lack read access to a repository in a campaign, you can only see [limited information about the changes to that repository](managing_access.md#repository-permissions-for-campaigns).

 ### Campaign specs

 You can create or update a campaign from a campaign spec, which is a YAML file that defines a campaign.

-See the "[Creating a campaign](#creating-a-campaign)" section for an example campaign spec YAML file.
+See the [Creating a campaign](#creating-a-campaign) section for an example campaign spec YAML file.

-For more information, see:

-- [Creating a campaign](#creating-a-campaign) from a campaign spec
-- [Updating a campaign](#updating-a-campaign) from a campaign spec
 <!-- - TODO(sqs) <u>Campaign spec YAML reference</u> -->

 ## Creating a campaign